IMPORTANT DATES:

 ATTENDANCE:

-In some ways, taking a course fully online is a bit harder than an in-person course because you are not physically in the company of fellow students and the instructor in a real-time environment.
-Asking a question and learning the answer has to be done through writing (mostly) and takes more time and effort than speaking and listening in real time.
+In some ways, taking a course online is a bit harder than a fully in-person course because you are not always physically in the company of fellow students and the instructor in a real-time environment.
+Asking a question and learning the answer many times has to be done through writing (mostly) and takes more time and effort than speaking and listening in real time.
 Also, you have to know how to navigate the Learning Management System, in this case, Canvas.

 You can expect to spend approximately 9 hours a week doing work for this class.
 Please plan to log in to the course at least four times a week, so you can process the material and meet the two deadlines a week.